 To combat this issue, a proper security plan would create an audit trail of the information and activity contained on hospital devices.
 This would track who has accessed what data, and when – making it much harder for people to access and misuse information.

 Churchill Security is a trusted provider of professional security solutions.
-We supply comprehensive security packages hospitals and other organisations in the the public sector.
+We supply comprehensive security packages to hospitals and other organisations in the the public sector.